Commercial Real Estate Terms and Definitions

 Medical Office Building (MOB)

-A structure with at least 75 percent of its interior built out to accommodate healthcare providers such as doctors and dentists or healthcare technicians who perform exams with specialized equipment.
-Typically, the buildings have more robust mechanical, electrical and plumbing systems as well as reinforced floors to accommodate numerous exam rooms and heavy medical equipment.
+A structure designed specifically for health care providers.
+Typically, the buildings have more robust mechanical, electrical and plumbing systems, as well as reinforced floors to accommodate numerous exam rooms and heavy medical equipment.

 Mezzanine Office

 Office space that is built in an industrial facility.
-It is usually along the perimeter of a facility and creates an intermediate floor.
+It is usually along the perimeter of a facility and at an elevated level, creating an intermediate floor.

 Modified Lease

-A lease in which the landlord receives a stipulated rent, and payment of the property’s operating expenses is divided between the lessor and lessee via specified terms in the lease; also called “Modified Gross,” “Net-net” (Double Net), “Net-net-net” (Triple Net), etc., depending on the degree to which the tenant or landlord are responsible for operating costs.
+A lease in which the landlord receives a stipulated rent, and payment of the property’s operating expenses is divided between the lessor and lessee via specified terms in the lease; also called “Modified Gross.”
 (See Common Lease Types Matrix.)

-A building that is not owner occupied and space that is leased to two or more tenants.
+A building that is not owner-occupied and contains space that is leased to two or more tenants.

 Neighborhood Shopping Center

-This type of retail property is most commonly found in the United States.
-Anchored by supermarkets and drug stores, the centers are typically one-level, rectangular structures with surface parking in the front and merchandise loading areas in the back.
+This type of retail property is most found in the United States.
+Often anchored by supermarkets and drugstores, the centers are typically one-level, rectangular structures with surface parking in the front and merchandise loading areas in the back.
 They provide for the sale of convenience goods (food, drugs, etc.) and personal services (laundry, dry cleaning, etc.) for the day-to-day living needs of the immediate neighborhood.
 (See Retail Building Types Matrix.)

 Net Absorption

-The net change in occupied space over a specified period of time.
+The net change in occupied space over a specified period.
 This change is measured in square feet at the building, submarket and market levels.
-This figure reflects the amount of space occupied as well as the amount of space vacated.
-Net absorption can be either positive or negative and must reflect increases and decreases in inventory levels.
+This figure reflects the amount of space occupied minus the amount of space vacated.
+Net absorption can be either positive or negative.

 Net Cash Flow

-Net cash flow is the annual income produced by an investment property after deducting allowances for capital repairs, leasing commissions, tenant inducements (after the initial lease is up) and debt service from net operating income.
+The annual income produced by an investment property after deducting allowances for capital repairs, leasing commissions, tenant inducements (after the initial lease is up) and debt service from net operating income.
+(Synonym: Free Cash Flow)

 Net Lease

 A lease in which the tenant pays a share of operating expenses in addition to the stipulated rent.
 Disclosure of the specific expenses to be paid directly by the tenant is required.
-(See Common Lease Types Matrix.)
+(See Common Lease Types Matrix in the PDF of the report.)

 Net Operating Income (NOI)